← Back to Resources

 Best for

-Aerospace suppliers who want a robust, modular desktop suite for extracting characteristics, planning inspection, and mapping CMM results — especially in ITAR-sensitive desktop environments.
+Aerospace suppliers who want a robust, modular desktop suite for extracting characteristics, planning inspection, and mapping CMM results, especially in ITAR-sensitive desktop environments.

 Pros

 • Deep aerospace FAI orientation.
-Explicitly designed around AS9102/AS9100 workflows.

 • Modular licensing (2D, 3D, supplier suites).
-Lets you buy what you need.

 • Desktop install supports controlled data locality.
-Helpful for ITAR programs.

 Cons